uofgravity/glasflow/README.md

 Please see [glasflow/examples](https://github.com/igr-ml/glasflow/tree/main/examples) for a typical training regime example.

 ## Contributing
 Pull requests are welcome.
+You can review the contribution guidelines [here](https://github.com/igr-ml/glasflow/blob/main/CONTRIBUTING.md).
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.